 DevOps is a union of practices, cultural philosophies, and tools to boost a company's product/service delivery rate to a high frequency with high quality.
 It has surpassed traditional software management and development processes by storm.

-In DevOps, all teams including software development and operation teams do not work in silos.
-On the contrary, they work hand in hand throughout the Software lifecycle - Increasing collaboration, productivity, and reducing product loopholes.
+In DevOps, all teams including software development and operation teams work together increasing collaboration, productivity, and reducing product loopholes.

 DevOps emphasizes accountability and ownership, enabling everyone including business, dev, ops to be responsible for the solution.